 Transcranial magnetic stimulation, in which a device applies a harmless magnetic field to the head, used in the treatment of severe, resistant depression, has also proven effective in the treatment of bipolar depression.

-Psychotherapy is often recommended for people taking mood-stabilizing drugs, mostly to help them take their treatment as directed.
+Psychotherapy is often recommended for people taking mood-stabilizing medications, mostly to help them take their treatment as directed.

 Group therapy often helps people and their partners or relatives understand bipolar disorder and its effects.